rcrews/docs-website/runtime/master/howto-storage.md

       Provides information about configuring data protection on a Hadoop cluster.

+  # Divya: This pub is not yet ready for publish (22-May)
-  - title: Accessing Cloud Data
+  # - title: Accessing Cloud Data
-    url: cloud-data-access/index.html
+  #  url: cloud-data-access/index.html
-    description: >-
+  #  description: >-
-      Describes information about the configuration parameters used to access data stored in the cloud.
+  #    Describes information about the configuration parameters used to
+  #    access data stored in the cloud.

   - title: Configuring Fault Tolerance
     url: fault-tolerance/index.html